Architecture - Studio (ARCS) Courses

 M.Arch.
 1 - Studio I

 Sensory components of architecture: use, effect, and symbolic potential.
-Light, lighting, sound, sensation of heat and cold, and related phenomena studied in modest building proposals.
+Light, lighting, sound, sensation of heat and cold, and related phenomena studied in modes of building proposals.
 Social considerations of architecture.
-The conventions of architectural drawing.
-Computer Modeling as a medium of architectural analysis, documentation, and presentation.
+Conventions of architectural drawing.
+Computer modeling as a medium of architectural analysis, documentation, and presentation.

 M.Arch.
 1 - Studio II

 Building materials and practices within the context of increasingly complex building programs.
 Social context of architecture in relation to material expression.
 Modeling is stressed.

 A comprehensive studio dealing with issues of program and site as the culturally defining aspects of architectural practice within complex urban and social situations, using difficult sites and hybrid programs.
 Projects brought to a high degree of technical, formal, and graphic resolution.